OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

  - Octopus
 ---

-Kubernetes has grown in popularity to become one of the most widely used platforms to host Docker containers.
+Kubernetes has grown in popularity to become one of the most widely used platforms hosting Docker containers.
 Kubernetes offers advanced orchestration features, networking capabilities, integrated security, user management, high availability, volume management, a wide ecosystem of supporting tools, and much more.

-One of those supporting tools is [Helm](https://helm.sh/), which provides package management functionality for Kubernetes.
+One supporting tool is [Helm](https://helm.sh/), which provides package management functionality for Kubernetes.
 Applications deployed by Helm are defined in charts, and Jenkins [provides a Helm chart](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/README.md) to deploy a Jenkins instance to Kubernetes.

 In this post you'll learn how to install a Jenkins instance with Helm and connect agents to perform build tasks.